aptech/docs/docs/CR-plotSetYLabel.rst

     :type &myPlot: struct pointer

     :param label: the new label or labels.
 If you are using more than one Y-axis, the first element of the 2x1 label string array will set the label for the left Y-axis and the second element will set the label for the right Y-axis.
         This may contain HTML for the creation of Greek letters, mathematical symbols and text formatting.
     :type label: String or 2x1 string array
     :type label: string

-    :param font: Optional input, font or font family name.
+    :param font: Optional argument, font or font family name.
     :type font: string

-    :param fontSize: Optional input, font size in points.
+    :param fontSize: Optional argument, font size in points.
     :type fontSize: scalar

-    :param fontColor: Optional input, named color or RGB value.
+    :param fontColor: Optional argument, named color or RGB value.
     :type fontColor: string

 Remarks